Reversed Sicilian: 1.c4 e5 2.Nc3

 History and Notable Players

 It arises from the Reversed Sicilian.
-Among the most prolific practitioners on the White side are Normunds Miezis (204 games), Wolfgang Uhlmann (191 games), Colin Anderson McNab (118 games).
-On the Black side, notable exponents include Jan H Timman (62 games), Oleg M Romanishin (59 games), Vassily Smyslov (56 games).
+On the White side, Normunds Miezis (204 games), Wolfgang Uhlmann (191 games), Colin Anderson McNab (118 games) top the database.
+Notable Black exponents: Jan H Timman (62 games), Oleg M Romanishin (59 games), Vassily Smyslov (56 games).

 Main Lines and Variations